BFAM market updates cover.png

 Asia

-Sources: Bloomberg, Reuters, Yahoo Finance, The Guardian, Proactive Investors, BBC, Oxford Economics
+Sources: Bloomberg, Reuters, Yahoo Finance, The Guardian, Proactive Investors, BBC, Oxford Economics, FactSet.

 We have a variety of different options of market updates for you to choose from, including a monthly summary of global events from the previous month, sent direct to your inbox, quarterly CIO Outlook, and a short, 10-minute monthly webinar, presented live by our investment team, in an easy-to-understand way giving you the insights and sound bites you need to share with your clients.